The Square Set

+History

 The band formed in March 1966 and was called Neville Whitmill and the Humans.

-Founder members Nol, Neville, Derek and Keith rehearsed daily for 6 months composing new songs and covers before contracting their first professional gig at the Clifton Hotel.
+Founder members Nol, Neville, Derek and Keith rehearsed daily for 6 months composing new songs like 'Silence is Golden', 'Dance With Me', 'Night Then Comes The Morning' and learning suitable covers always given them the Square Set feel before contracting their first professional gig at the Clifton Hotel.

-Nol Klinkhamer hailed from the Conservetoire of Music in Holland having a degree in Jazz played piano, organ and the vibraphone.
-Neville Whitmill a Soul singer from Cape Town had influences from Buddy Holly, Ray Charles, Ottis Redding, Marvin Gaye.
-Derek Marks from Cape Town enjoyed rock bass playing with influences from bands like The Beatles, Small faces, Dave Clark 5 and Keith Moffat from Cape Town also enjoy playing Rock music.
+Nol Klinkhamer hailed from the Conservatoire of Music in Holland having attained a degree in Jazz and classical music.
+He played piano, organ and the vibraphone also trying his hand at the Harpsichord.
+His love of Jazz music and the freedom it gave him to improvise, was certainly a major influence in the unusual sounds that were created by this unusual combination of players.
+Neville Whitmill a Soul singer from Cape Town previously performing with The Settlers, had influences from Buddy Holly, Ray Charles, Ottis Redding, Marvin Gaye.
+Derek Marks from Cape Town enjoyed rock bass playing previously performing with 'The Marksmen', 'The Hawks' later 'The Beathovens Five', 'Ronnie Singer Sound' with influences from bands like The Beatles, Small faces, Dave Clark 5 and Keith Moffat from Port Elizabeth previous drummer for Ronnie Singer also enjoy playing Rock music.
 During the rehearsal stage they landed a gig at the "Stables nite Club" in Church Street Cape Town which gave them a venue to hone and perfect their craft.
 The venue was usually packed to capacity to hear the band.

-At this time the band decided to record their music and in August 1966 met Ian Martin (recording engineer) and Lindsay du Plessis (owner) of A.V.S studios Bree Street CT.
-It was at this time that a name change was much needed.
+At this time the band recorded their music and in August 1966 met Ian Martin (recording engineer) and Lindsay du Plessis (owner) of A.V.S studios Bree Street CT.
+It was decided at this time that a name change was much needed.
 During a studio break the four got together to thrash out names and it was Nol Klinhamer who suggested "The Square Set".